kevinuulong/reveal.js/slides/github/markdown.md

 ====

 ### Create a new file
-Add file > Create a new file
+Add file > Create new file
 ![Create New File](images/16.png)

 ====